JFrog CLI for Skills

 Flags

-The following table lists flags for jf skills install.
+The following table lists flags for jf agent skills install.

 FlagDescriptionDefault

 --repoSkills repository to download from.
-See Repository Resolution.Auto-discovered
+See Skills Repository Resolution.Auto-discovered

 --versionVersion to install.
-Pass latest to always resolve the highest SemVer.latest
+Pass latest or omit to resolve the highest SemVer.Latest SemVer

---agentComma-separated AI agent names.
-Each agent's install path is resolved from ~/.jfrog/agents/agent-config.json, then from built-in defaults.
+--harnessComma-separated harness names.
+Each harness install path is resolved from ~/.jfrog/agents/agent-config.json (skills-agents key), then from built-in defaults.
 Mutually exclusive with --path.

 --project-dirProject root directory.
-Combined with each agent's configured projectDir.
+Combined with each harness's configured projectDir.
 Mutually exclusive with --global.. (current directory)

---globalInstall under each agent's configured globalDir instead of under the project root.
+--globalInstall under each harness's configured globalDir instead of under the project root.
 Mutually exclusive with --project-dir.false

 --pathLocal base directory for a direct install.
+The directory must already exist.
 The skill is placed at <path>/<slug>.
-Mutually exclusive with --agent, --project-dir, and --global.
+Mutually exclusive with --harness, --project-dir, and --global.

 --formatOutput format for the install summary: table or json.table